bahrus/mount-observer/README.md

 ### Does this api make the impossible possible?

-There may be two abilities developers currently lack completely, which this API would provide, if it were built into the platform.
-This functionality seems exceedingly difficult to polyfill reliably:
+There is quite a bit of functionality this proposal would open up, that is exceedingly difficult to polyfill reliably:

 1. It is unclear how to use mutation observers to observe changes to [custom state](https://developer.mozilla.org/en-US/docs/Web/API/CustomStateSet).
 The closest thing might be a solution like [this](https://davidwalsh.name/detect-node-insertion), but that falls short for elements that aren't visible, or during template instantiation.

+2. For simple css matches, like "my-element", or "[name='hello']" it is enough to use a mutation observer, and only observe the elements within the specified DOM region (more on that below).
+But as CSS has evolved, it is quite easy to think of numerous css selectors that would require us to expand our mutation observer to need to scan the entire Shadow DOM realm, or the entire DOM tree outside any Shadow DOM, for any and all mutations (including attribute changes), and re-evaluate every single element within the specified DOM region for new matches or old matches that no longer match.
+Things like child selectors, :has, and so on.
+All this is done, miraculously, by the browser in a performant way.
+Reproducing this in userland using JavaScript alone seems impossible.

-2. Knowing when an element, previously being monitored for, passes totally "out-of-scope", so that no more hard references to the element remain.
+3. Knowing when an element, previously being monitored for, passes totally "out-of-scope", so that no more hard references to the element remain.
 This would allow for cleanup of no longer needed weak references without requiring polling.

 ###  Most significant use cases.